lukasbohus/proptimus_prime/README.md

 python prime.py <input> [output] [-l log] [-d -s]
 ```
 #### Batch run
-This allows running PRIME over all structures in a folder.
-This was used for analysis over Swiss-Prot TODO
+This runs PRIME over all structures in a folder, using 10 CPU cores.
+This was used for the analysis of Swiss-Prot-proteins predictions in [AlphaFold DB](https://alphafold.com/) .
 ```bash
 python executor_prime.py <input_dir>
 ```